prookyon/MonoObsLog/README.md

 - **Object statistics**: Per filter-type exposure totals for each object.
 - **Monthly statisctis**: Cumulative observation hours per month.
 - **SQLite Storage**: All data persisted in a local SQLite database.
-I personally make backups of the database file.
+- **Database backup**: Database is backed up weekly to a subfolder.
+The size is expected to be small so no automatic cleanup exists.

 ## Requirements